 limit.
 Please plan accordingly and submit your ride application

-TRAIL: There will be both 50-mile and a Limited Distance (35-mile)
+TRAIL: There will be both a 50-mile endurance ride and a 35-mile

-AERC ride.
-We will use the same trail as the well-received 2016
+Limited Distance AERC ride.
+We will use the same trail as the

-redwood forest.
-You will ride through enormous Redwood stands
+old-growth redwood forest.
+You will ride through enormous Redwood

 Rhododendrons above you, or some Tiger Lilies, Violets, or Monkey